sparkflows/fire-tools/jupyter-docker/README.md

-## Create Analytical Apps using Jupyter Notebooks
+## Create Docker file for executing Analytical Apps

 Fire Insights provides a workbench for creating the frontend of Analytical Apps.
 The backend logic of the App can be in a Jupyter Notebook.
 The Jupyter Notebook would receive input parameters from the Analytical App, process it and output the results to be displayed in the App for the user.